ShakilM26/ShakilM26/README.md

 Data Analyst
 ------------

 Very interested to work in data field.
+So far I have worked with Python libraries Pandas, NumPy, Matplotlib, Seaborn.
+Worked more on Power BI than Tableau.
+Performed statistical analysis, data analysis in Excel.
+Experience in data analysis with MySQL, PostgreSQL as well.

 * 🌍  I'm based in Bangladesh
 * ✉️  You can contact me at [shakilkabir.h@gmail.com](mailto:shakilkabir.h@gmail.com)